Arkanthara/digital_forensic/cc2.typ

 - Reliable in some selected cases, but difficult in general
 - Strongly dependent on application scenario
 - Work in progress

+= Lecture 9: Biometric forensics

+== Biometric forensics: classification: Attacks on biometric systems

+- Direct attacks (spoofing or presentation attacks - PAs) are performed at the sensor level: the sensor is fooled but not replaced or tampered.
+- Indirect attacks are performed inside the system by:
+  - bypassing the feature extractor or the comparator (3, 5)
+  - manipulating the biometric references in the biometric reference database (6)
+  - exploiting possible weak points in communication channels (2, 4, 7, 8)

+== Presentation attack

+- silicon masks
+- photos as faceID
+- fake fingers
+- finger-vein spoofing
+- iris spoofing
+- fingerprint presentation attack (gummy finger)(with cooperation): Gelatin or wood glue are used to produce fake fingers for spoofing of fingerprint biometric systems
+- fingerprint presentation attack (gummy finger)(without cooperation): Lifted latent fingerprint is printed on a PCB (Printed Circuit Board) to serve as a mold
+- iris presentation attacks: High quality paper and inkjet printer
+- Deepfake 2D face presentation attacks: Realistic face images are generated using a pre-trained Generative Adversarial Network (GAN)
+- voice presentation attack: Playback of a voice recording, a synthesised speech or a converted voice in front of a microphone

+== Presentation attack defense methods

+- software-based: biometric data from the sensor is analyzed to discriminate original/alive vs attacked sample (e.g., motion, texture)
+- hardware-based: an additional sensor is used and its data analyzed to discriminate original/alive vs attacked sample (e.g., temperature, pulse)
+- challenge-response: the user interacts with the system (e.g., prompted text in face/speaker recognition)

+With only optical band:
+- optical flows: gradient of changes in one picture (only local characteristics !)...
+- texture analysis: global + local analysis -> classifier...

+Multi-spectral face presentation attack defense
+- color
+- depth (protect again photos)
+- infrared (protect again masks ?)
+- thermal

+Biometric are very unique and irreplacable => prefer password instead !!!